• Recipes

 FOR FRYING

-• 2 liter (~ 8 cups) of vegetable oil for frying such as peanut oil or sunflower oil
+• 2 liter (about 8-9 cups) vegetable oil for frying such as peanut oil or sunflower oil

 Instructions